osreboot/Ridhvl2/README.md

     // [Update]:
     // - Automatically called once every frame update.
-    // - Used to render graphics and update game logic.
     // "delta" is the time in seconds since the last update.

     @Override